vcatechnology/docker-conan-server/README.md

 file.
 The `host_name` and `public_port` parameters are of particular importance and must match the name of the docker host and the public port exposed for the container.
+For more information of the server.conf, see the http://conanio.readthedocs.io/en/latest/server.html#server-configuration.

 ## Example docker-compose.yml file